-2.3 Conventional Model
+1.2.3 Sequential Model

-Our generic conventional model of computation is the sequential computer, commonly used in the design and analysis of sequential (also known as serial) algorithms.
+This is the conventional model of computation used in the design and analysis of sequential (also known as serial) algorithms.
 It consists of a single processor made up of circuitry for executing arithmetic and logical operations and a number of registers that serve as internal memory for storing programs and data.
 For our purposes, the processor is also equipped with an input unit and an output unit that allow it to receive data from, and send data to, the outside world, respectively.

-During each time unit of a computation the processor can perform:
+During each time unit of a computation the processor can perform

-- 1. A read operation, that is, receive a constant number of fixed-size data as input, - 2.
-A calculate operation, that is, execute a fixed number of constant-time calculations on its input, and - 3.
-A write operation, that is, return a constant number of fixed-size results as output.
+- 1. A read operation, that is, receive a constant number of fixed-size data as input - 2.
+A calculate operation, that is, execute a fixed number of constant-time calculations on its input - 3.
+A write operation, that is, return a constant number of fixed-size results as output

-It is important to note here, that the read and write operations can be, respectively, from and to the model's internal memory.
+It is important to note here that the read and write operations can be, respectively, from and to the model's internal memory.
 In addition, both the reading and writing may be, on occasion, from and to an external medium in the environment in which the computation takes place.
 Several incarnations of this model exist, in theory and in practice [40].
-The result of this paper, to the effect that no finite computer is universal, applies to all variants.
+In what follows, we refer to this model of computation as a sequential computer.

-2.4 Unconventional Model
+1.2.4 Parallel Model